 Formal Student Evaluations Sample Clauses

 Formal Student Evaluations.
-Formal student evaluations are designed to assist the faculty member in determining his/her effectiveness.
-The Board shall not evaluate a non-tenured faculty member pursuant to the Board policy “Evaluation of Non-Tenured Faculty;” dismiss a tenured faculty member for cause pursuant to the Board policy “Dismissal of Tenured Faculty Members for Cause;” dismiss a non-tenured faculty member during the term of his/her contract pursuant to the Board policy “Dismissal for Cause of Non-Tenured Faculty Member during term of Contract;’ or discipline a faculty member pursuant to the Board policy “Faculty Behavioral Guidelines,” on the basis of a formal Student Evaluation.
-However, the Board and/or appropriate administrators shall be free to investigate any matter revealed in a student evaluation which they believe warrants further consideration and shall be free to take appropriate action under the foregoing Board policies as warranted by the facts.
+Formal student evaluations are designed to assist the faculty member in determining their effectiveness.
+The Board shall not evaluate a non-tenured faculty member pursuant to the Board policy “Evaluation of Non-Tenured Faculty;” dismiss a tenured faculty member for cause pursuant to the Board policy “Dismissal of Tenured Faculty Members for Cause;” dismiss a non-tenured faculty member during the term of their appointment pursuant to the Board policy “Dismissal for Cause of Non-Tenured Faculty Member during term of Appointment;” or discipline a faculty member pursuant to the Board policy “Faculty Behavioral Guidelines;” on the basis of a formal Student Evaluation.
+However, the Board and/or appropriate administrators shall be free to investigate any matter revealed in a student evaluation that they believe warrants further consideration and shall be free to take appropriate action under the foregoing Board policies as warranted by the facts.
 The formal Student Evaluations will be reviewed by the proper administrator then returned to the faculty member.

 AutoNDA by SimpleDocs